Susan prefers to use natural ingredients, whenever possible, in the home and garden. It is usually cheaper, easier and

 What Are These White Patches on My Skin?

 Tinea versicolor is caused by the fungus, Malassezia globosa.
 Malassezia globosa is in the same family of yeasts that cause dandruff.
 People in their teens or early twenties are typically affected by this condition.
-The yeasts multiply for unknown reasons and cause either hyperpigmentation (an increase in colour) or hypopigmentation (a loss of colour).
+The yeasts multiply for unknown reasons and cause either hyperpigmentation (an increase in color) or hypopigmentation (a loss of color).

 Tinea versicolor is not painful, but it can be annoying.
 If left untreated, the patches can get bigger and even join together.
 People are often embarrassed by the change in skin tone.

-Men and women who tan frequently notice this condition more because their colour will be uneven.
+Men and women who tan frequently notice this condition more because their color will be uneven.
 Some people think that you can catch this condition from a tanning bed, but in actuality, tanning beds simply make the appearance of tinea versicolor more pronounced.

 Home Remedies for Tinea Versicolor

 Tinea versicolor can be easily treated at home.
 There are prescriptions available, but you can effectively use inexpensive and easy-to-find remedies.

 Using a dandruff shampoo that contains selenium sulfide to reduce the fungus is straightforward and easy.
 These shampoos are available in the UK and USA in regular pharmacies and drug stores.
 Selsun Blue, known simply as Selsun in the UK, is a common product that contains selenium sulfide.

 - Rub the undiluted shampoo onto dry, affected skin as you would a lotion.

 - Leave it on for about 10 minutes and then shower.
 (Selenium sulfide might sting sensitive skin, so try diluting it if this happens to you.)

 - Wash your hair with Selsun Blue according to the instructions to get rid of the yeast on your scalp.